 Our Annual Bark & Wine Fundraiser brings together more than 300 pet-lovers from the La Plata County area for an evening of celebration and giving!
 This year we are raising funds to remodel our kennels that are in badly need of repair.
 The 13th Bark & Wine Fundraiser will be held at the Fort Lewis College Grand Ballroom on Saturday, November 14th from 6:00 p.m.- 9:00 p.m.
 The evening will include live and silent auctions, photo booth, presentation of the Animal Advocate of the Year, dinner, desserts, cash bars, music and fun!

 Silent & Live Auctions

 We’ll have a great selection of items to bid on, including vacation packages, outdoor gear, rounds of golf, local services, handmade goods by local artists, jewelry, collectibles and much much more!
-Click here to view our Auction Gallery
+Click here to view our items up for auction.

 Tickets are $40/per person.
 All guests receive an LPCHS wine glass with complimentary libation.
 Come and celebrate the animals of La Plata County and help us kick start the kennels!
 We look forward to seeing you!